-By timothy from Slashdot's bugging-is-the-polite-word department
+By Soulskill from Slashdot's you-come-at-the-king-you-best-not-miss department

 .Read Replies (0)